Find Affordable College Courses

 3 Yearly Graduations

 The 17th most popular school in the country for health/medical physics majors who are seeking their master's degree is Creighton University.
-The average in-state tuition for full-time undergraduates is $42,618 per year, while in-state graduate students, on average, pay $17,190 per year.
-For the 2020-2021 academic year, 3 master's degrees were handed out to health/medical physics majors at Creighton.
+Roughly 8,700 attend the school each year.
+The average in-state tuition for full-time undergraduates is $45,000 per year, while in-state graduate students, on average, pay $17,676 per year.
+During the most recent year for which we have data, 3 people received their master's degree in health/medical physics from Creighton.

 3 Yearly Graduations

 The 17th most popular school in the country for health/medical physics majors who are seeking their master's degree is Radiological Technologies University VT.
 Roughly 100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,000 per year, while in-state graduate students, on average, pay $20,112 per year.
-For the 2020-2021 academic year, 3 master's degrees were handed out to health/medical physics majors at Radiological Technologies University VT.
+The average in-state tuition for full-time undergraduates is $19,380 per year, while in-state graduate students, on average, pay $19,560 per year.
+During the most recent year for which we have data, 3 people received their master's degree in health/medical physics from Radiological Technologies University VT.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #20